 Can I brush it?
 Yes, use a deck stain brush: very wide to cover lots of area at once.
 You want a quality brush as the bristles fall right out of the ‘budget’ ones.
 Keep a good brush clean (read how) and comb the bristles straight to dry—it will literally last for generations.

 Here is a 6-inch brush, but I cannot give it a ‘thumbs-up’ as I have never used it.
 Can be attached to a broomstick, Hilda.
 I’ve used similar and the wider 6″ does go a lot faster.
+Still I love the old 9-inch roller and Purdy brush (see our tools post for the complete list.)

 The other is Eco-Safe, is called a stain-preservative-protectant .
-It seems to be more like EcoWood that I used and comes 3 sizes (1-, 3-, and 5- gallon mix packets) and in one silver/brown/aged color.
+It seems to be more like EcoWood that I used and comes 3 sizes (1-, 3-, and 5- gallon mix packets) and in only one silver/brown/aged color.

 Another type of lifetime wood treatment: